tejuscs/ADBD-Labs/atp-data-pump-migration/atp-data-pump-migration.md

 # Migrating to Dedicated ATP using Data Pump

 ## Introduction
-Oracle Data Pump offers very fast bulk data and metadata movement between user managed Oracle databases and Autonomous Transaction Processing.
+Oracle Data Pump offers very fast bulk data and metadata movement between user managed Oracle databases and Autonomous AI Transaction Processing.

 Data Pump Import lets you import data from Data Pump files residing on the Oracle Cloud Infrastructure Object Storage.
 You can save your data to your Cloud Object Store and use Oracle Data Pump to load data to dedicated ATP database.